carbon-io/atom/README.md

 ***

-Maker
+Atom
 ----------

-Maker is a simple and powerful OO application toolkit for Javascript.
+Atom is a simple and powerful OO application toolkit for Javascript.

-The central design goal of Maker is to provide a delcarative mechanism for defining classes, objects (instances of classes), and configurable command-line programs.
+The central design goal of Atom is to provide a delcarative mechanism for defining classes, objects (instances of classes), and configurable command-line programs.

-Maker supports both the _classical_ and _prototype_ patterns of implementing OO in a simple and unified manner.
-In addition, Maker is a Depedency Injection framework that allows for the creation of highly configurable re-usable software components and applications.
+Atom supports both the _classical_ and _prototype_ patterns of implementing OO in a simple and unified manner.
+In addition, Atom is a Depedency Injection framework that allows for the creation of highly configurable re-usable software components and applications.

-In particular, Maker provides mechanisms for:
+In particular, Atom provides mechanisms for:

 * Defining objects and classes
 * Defining re-usable software components and managing their lifecycle